genius-0963/Real-Time-Speetch-Saparation-Model-Toolkit/docs/audioloading.rst

 With torchaudio `<2.x`, backends were selected through ``torchaudio.set_audio_backend``.
-This function was deprecated and then removed in the `2.x` branch of torchaudio and is no longer used in SpeechBrain.
+This function was deprecated and then removed in the `2.x` branch of torchaudio and is no longer used in Real-Time-Speech-Separation-Model-Toolkit.
 Since then, the backend is (optionally) selected through the ``backend`` argument of :func:`torchaudio.load` and :func:`torchaudio.info`.